apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/5_ddl_function_removal.md

 (see the DROP DATASET example above) or from the specified dataverse (see the DROP TYPE example above) if one is specified by fully qualifying the artifact name in the DROP statement.
 When specifying an index to drop, the index name must be qualified by the dataset that it indexes.
-When specifying a function to drop, since SQL++ allows functions to be overloaded by their number of arguments, the identifying name of the function to be dropped must explicitly include that information.
+When specifying a function to drop, since the query language allows functions to be overloaded by their number of arguments, the identifying name of the function to be dropped must explicitly include that information.
 (`friendInfo@1` above denotes the 1-argument function named friendInfo in the current dataverse.)